protocol/research/ISSUE_TEMPLATE.md

 -->

 ## (Open Problem Title)
+- What is the problem?
 - (What are some solved problems that are as important as this one?) (optional)
-- What are related technologies?
+- (What are related technologies?) (optional)
+- Why is this problem important?
+What could you do with a solution?
 - How do people try to solve this problem?
+(What are naive solutions?)
 - What are the limitations on those solutions?
-- Why is this problem important?
-What could you do with a solution?
 - What hard constraints should it obey?
 - Are there additional soft constraints that a solution would ideally obey?
 - Any relevant notes?